sebastianmarschall/RxAuth/README.md

         })
 ```

 Watch for a StatusException in the onError() callback.
 When the user has stored more than one Credential `Status.hasResolution()` returns `true`.
 In this case call `startResolutionForResult()` to prompt the user to choose an account.
-You will get the chosen credentials in the activity's `onActivityResult()` method by calling the `retrieveCredentialFromIntent(Intent)` method on the `RxAuth` object that you created.
+You will get the chosen credentials in the activity's `onActivityResult()` method by calling the `retrieveCredentialFromIntent(Intent)` method on the `RxAuth` object that you created:

 ```java
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent) {